equinor/radix-public-site/public-site/docs/src/docs/topic-uptime/index.md

   - Measured platform uptime last 3 months: 99,95%
 - **Radix services monthly uptime: 99%** - expected uptime for Radix services, like CI/CD and monitoring
 - **Planned maintenance:** We will announce planned maintenance at least 2 business days in advance.
 Downtime during planned maintenance does not affect uptime goals
 - **Disaster Recovery:** Procedure is in place and the procedure is executed on a weekly basis.
-Estimated time to recover a cluster is 15 minutes, estimated time to rebuild and recover a complete cluster is 1 hour.
+Estimated time to recover a cluster is 15 minutes, estimated time to rebuild and recover a complete cluster is 1 hour

 ### Associated operational risks